ZJUHSY/cs284a_hw4_webpage/README.md

 ![](/Pic/P5/5-2-3.png) | ![](/Pic/P5/5-2-4.png)

 ### Show a screenshot of your texture mapping shader using your own custom texture by modifying the textures in /textures/.
+We use the famous Lena image as texture filling.

 texture mapping shader on the sphere | texture mapping shader on the cloth :---: | :---:
 ![](/Pic/P5/5-3-1.png) | ![](/Pic/P5/5-3-2.png)